The 4 Best Waterproof Flooring Options for Your Home in 2023

 Sheet vinyl also tends to be pretty reasonably priced (even the premium stuff) and it’s also one of the most durable flooring options around.
 Conclusion: it’s a great waterproof option if you’re renovating on a budget.

-If any water gets past the planks’ seams, laminate’s fiberboard core will warp, and your gorgeous laminate floors will be destroyed.
+If any water gets past the planks’ seams, even the best laminate’s fiberboard core will warp, and your gorgeous laminate floors will be destroyed.
 Nobody wants that.

 While waterproof laminate will probably fare fine against a spilled cup of water or pet accident, it’s no match for a flooding dishwasher.
 Be sure to check your warranty before opting for waterproof or water-resistant laminate floors.

 We hope this roundup of waterproof types of flooring has been helpful!
 Now, it’s time to find your new floors.
-Our advice: use this flooring near me search to connect with a local retailer.
-They’ll help you with everything!
+Our advice: you can’t go wrong with any of these floors, but in 2023 the most popular waterproof flooring options has definitely been Tile and Luxury Vinyl Plank.

 Proud flooring aficionado and office dog mom, "Flauren" has been a professional writer and editor for more than a decade (though she still maintains her magnum opus was "The Day it Snowed Slurpees," written at the age of 6).